What is immunotherapy?

 Vaccines to treat cancer

-Researchers are also testing vaccines to treat cancer.
 In the same way that vaccines work against diseases, the vaccines are made to recognise proteins that are on particular cancer cells.
 This helps the immune system to recognise and mount an attack against those particular cancer cells.

 Cytokines are a group of proteins in the body that play an important part in boosting the immune system.